Forced Fluid Dynamics from Blackfolds in General Supergravity Backgrounds

 The conservation equations for the currents $\jt_{q+1}$ and $\jmt_{D-q-3}$ can be obtained similarly as Bianchi identities from the first equation in \eqref{eq:emdbianchi} and \eqref{eq:emdeom}.
 They yield

-The dilaton current $\textbf{j}_\phi$ does not obey any conservation equation, as it can be seen from its equation of motion \eqref{eq:emdeom}.
+The dilaton current $\textbf{j}_\phi$ does not obey any conservation equation, as can be seen from its equation of motion \eqref{eq:emdeom}.

 The dilaton in the case above (and all others considered in this paper) describes primary hair.
 We remark that in some setups there can be extra equations, that do not originate from conservation equations, but as a consequence of boundary conditions.
 This is for example the case in forced superfluid dynamics considered in \cite{Bhattacharya:2011eea} where the conservation equations are supplemented by an extra equation coming from requiring AdS asymptotics, which in the dual fluid description becomes the zero curl condition on the superfluid velocity.
-We also note that it would be interesting to consider what happens for black hole solutions with secondary scalar hair (see e.g. \cite{Friess:2005zp}), which should exhibit an extra dynamical equation.